MatiasSalaris/MatiasSalaris/README.md

 Feel free to explore these projects and provide any feedback or suggestions.
 I'm always open to collaboration and learning new things!

-EXTRA:
+**EXTRA:**

-I play (or maybe used to play) guitar in a rock / metal band with influences from other artists like "The story so far", "Red Hot Chilli Peppers" or "Bring me the Horizon"
+🎸 I play (or maybe used to play) guitar in a rock / metal band with influences from other artists like "The story so far", "Red Hot Chilli Peppers" or "Bring me the Horizon"

 ## Contact